NSMY/Stream-Downloader-Util/# TODO.md

 [x] [done](zextra_Funcs_\check_old_files_downloaded.py)

+[TODO] make chapters in vods? using code > [Code](zextra_Funcs_/getChaptersCall.py) < will require a large rewrite, games will be in a list object and everywhere called will have to unpack, then also do u give option to set where to DL from??

+[TODO] set main download completions crosscheck

 [] set ffprobe paths to be from paths file

 []  maybe rework tkinter to be packs instead of grids somehow as is laggy

-[] set main download completions crosscheck

-[] make chapters in vods? using code > [Code](zextra_Funcs_/getChaptersCall.py) < will require a large rewrite, games will be in a list object and everywhere called will have to unpack, then also do u give option to set where to DL from??

 [] make able to get from file and dld from a time cmd and have it calc the right size minus'ing time-- think i have code somewhere